flashbots/suave-specs/specs/rigil/suave-chain.md

 The SUAVE protocol adds a new transaction type to the base Ethereum protocol of which it is currently a fork of called a `SuaveTransaction`.
 This new transaction type contains the results and original request record of confidential compute requests which are detailed in the [Computor](/specs/rigil/computor.md) spec.

-A specialized transaction type that encapsulates the result of a confidential computation request.
+A SUAVE Transaction is a specialized transaction type that encapsulates the result of a confidential computation request.
 It includes the `ConfidentialComputeRequest`, signed by the user, which ensures that the result comes from the expected SUAVE computor, as the `SuaveTransaction`'s signer must match the `ExecutionNode`.

 ```go
 type SuaveTransaction struct {